eko/FeedBundle/README.md

 Please note that for better performances you can add a cache control.

-Moreover, entities objects can be added separatly with add method:
+Moreover, entities objects can be added separately with add method:

 ```php
 <?php